Roasted Portobello’s with Crispy Kale

 - Add the kale and stir frequently to cook the leaves down.
 Let the leaves sit for a minute or two before stirring so the leaves can start to get crispy.

 - Stir in the panko and let it cook until the crumbs start to brown.
+Add lemon juice and season with more salt and pepper if needed.

 - Spoon the mixture evenly into each cap and enjoy!